 What Does Duodenal-ileal Mean?

-The term duodenal-ileal is referring to the two areas that are connected during the procedure.
-The duodenum is the first part of the intestine and the lower portion of the intestine is called the ileum.
+The duodenal-ileal term refers to the connection between the duodenum, the first part of the intestine, and the ileum, the lower portion of the intestine.

 The duodenal switch contains 2 anastomoses with a Y-shape alteration to the intestines.

-Potential risks are reduced with SADI-S because there is only one anastomosis and one digestive tract alteration which means a lesser chance to experience leaking.
-SADI-S surgery takes less time to perform than a duodenal switch or a gastric bypass.
+SADI-S reduces potential risks by having only one anastomosis and one digestive tract alteration, minimizing the chance of leaking.
+The surgery takes less time to perform than a duodenal switch or a gastric bypass.

 The biggest difference between the two procedures is that the duodenal switch alters more of the intestinal tract and splits a portion into a Y formation.
 It also has two anastomoses posing more risk for post-surgical leaking and is more malabsorptive which can cause malnutrition.
 Duodenal switch surgery is more complicated and poses more long-term risks.